mnmami/Training/README.md

   - create DataFrames from those values and query them.
   - Save DataFrames to CSV files.

+---

-For questions about the above, contat me on: mami@cs.uni-bonn.de
+Have a question on the above? no panic, shoot me an email on: mami@cs.uni-bonn.de